TheNathannator/PlasticBand/Docs/Controller Communication Basics/PS3.md

     // Each of the following are 10 bits in accuracy
     // Centered/neutral state is 0x0200
     int16_t accelX;
+    int16_t accelZ;
     int16_t accelY;
-    int16_t accelZ;
     int16_t gyro;
 };
 ```

-What everything means changes between devices, but the amount of data typically does not.
+What everything means changes between devices, but the amount of data does not.

 ## References